laurenstill/laurenstill.github.io/_posts/2013-12-09-establishing-trust-in-the-mobile-health-marketplace.markdown

 title: Establishing Confidence in the mHeath Markeplace
 catagories: [healhtIT, mHealth, infosec]
 ---
-*A revised version of this post was published in [HL7Standards][HL7S], a [CarepointHealth][CarepointHealth] affiliate for the 2013 [mHealthSummit][mhs] Conference.
+*A revised version of this post was published in [HL7Standards][HL7S], a [CorepointHealth][CorepointHealth] affiliate for the 2013 [mHealthSummit][mhs] Conference.
 Happtique has since since [suspended][suspended] their app certification program and is re-evaluating their relationship with Intertek, and their credentialling process.*

 Consider this: